 Marine Products (MPX) Gets a Hold Rating from B.Riley FBR

-In a report issued on July 22, Eric Wold from B.Riley FBR maintained a Hold rating on Marine Products (MPX), with a price target of $14.50.
-The company’s shares closed last Tuesday at $17.48, close to its 52-week high of $18.51.
+B.Riley FBR analyst Eric Wold maintained a Hold rating on Marine Products (MPX) today and set a price target of $15.50.
+The company’s shares closed last Wednesday at $15.17.

-According to TipRanks.com, Wold ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -8.7% and a 35.6% success rate.
+According to TipRanks.com, Wold has 0 stars on 0-5 stars ranking scale with an average return of -8.7% and a 35.6% success rate.
 Wold covers the Services sector, focusing on stocks such as Dolby Laboratories, National Cinemedia, and Cinemark Holdings.

 The word on The Street in general, suggests a Hold analyst consensus rating for Marine Products with a $14.50 average price target.